 This degree will provide you with the opportunity to deepen your knowledge of key concepts and theories that will underpin your own development as a practitioner.
 You will study with like-minded people across a range of other related professional roles based in your own community.
 As work-based practice is a key part of this course you have the potential to earn whilst you learn.

 This foundation degree is accredited by the University of Worcester.
 It will be delivered using a blended learning approach, which combines face-to-face learning, live online learning, tutorials, work-based learning and independent study.
-Students will require a basic level of ICT competence and a computer and software which enables access to information via the virtual learning environment (VLE) and the Internet.
+Students will require a basic level of ICT competence and access to a computer with a secure Internet connection.

-There will be a weekly learning session (1.00 p.m. - 8.00 p.m.).
+There will be a weekly learning session (one day per week, 1.00 p.m. - 7.30 p.m.).
 This will be delivered either face-to-face in a local venue or live online, enabling you to balance study, work and home demands.
 This day will remain the same for the duration of the foundation degree.

 Students on each course will also meet and work together at a twice yearly student conference that will run Friday evening and Saturday daytime in one central location.
 Specialist modules specific to individual degrees will be delivered online and during these student conferences.
 Dates for these student conferences will be set by summer 2020.

 Level 4 †

 - Development across the lifespan

 - An introduction to contemporary issues in health and wellbeing